Divorce is a difficult word, yet for you and your situation, there seems to be no avoiding it.

 Speak to Professionals first:

-To start with, speak with an attorney or a counselor or any of the professionals at LACFLA about whether divorce is the solution for you.
+To start with, speak with a collaborative attorney or a counselor or any of the professionals at LACFLA about whether divorce is the solution for you.

 Whether you should divorce is a very personal choice.
 It isn’t one that may be made for you – you must make it yourself.
 However, you do not need to make it alone; get a professional’s outside point of view.